|Guesthouse, Mountain Lodge

 Our morning starts with a short transfer to our trailhead.
 The first 2–3km of the trail follows an old country road through birch forest.
 We then leave the trees behind and join the trail that leads towards the peak of Ruten.
 It’s nice to stop and take a break at “King Haakon 7’s hut” no matter what the weather, before continuing across Hestådalen Valley, and steadily up toward Ruten.
 Once at the top of Ruten we will be rewarded with a breathtaking 360-degree panorama view with Hemsedal mountains to the west, the famous Jotunheimen peaks of Galdhøpiggen and Glittertind to the north-west, Snøhetta of the Dovrefjell range to the north, Rondanemassivet to the north-east and Alvdalssølene and Muen/Venabygdsfjellet mountains to the east.
 On rare occasions this area is visited by reindeer – we might be lucky enough to catch a glimpse!

 Descending first toward Hestådalen valley and then northwest down to Espedalen, the trail takes on an easier grade and offers a wonderful view of Jotunheimen, Vinstervatnet, Sikkilsdalen and southward to Gausdal.
-The last few kilometers of trail passes through forest before arriving at our hotel in Espedalen.
+The last few kilometers of the trail passes through forest before arriving at our hotel in Espedalen.

 For those not wanting to climb to the very top of Ruten, there is an option to cross the ridge from Hestådalen valley and head down toward the Espedalen valley.

 Day 6: Transfer to Lusterfjord

-Our guide/driver will meet us after breakfast for our drive to Nes Gard Farm Guesthouse, located on the northern shore of Lusterfjord, which is the innermost branch of Sognefjord, Norway’s (and the world’s!) longest fjord.
+Our guide/driver will meet us after breakfast for our drive to our guesthouse, located on the northern shore of Lusterfjord, which is the innermost branch of Sognefjord, Norway’s (and the world’s!) longest fjord.
 Departing the Ruten area, we’ll drive via Lom and continue over the Sognefjellsveien pass (1434m), the highest mountain pass in Northern Europe.
 We may break up our drive with short visits to Lom, a historic town with a magnificent stave church, an outstanding bakery, and numerous gear shops, and/ or a hike up in the Sognefjellet.

 Day 7 – 10: Day hikes around of Nes Gard